kohkimakimoto/essh/modules/bash/README.md

 # Essh Bash Module

 Collection of the bash code for Essh script.
+This module is just example for developers who want to create own modules.

 ## Usage